 The introduction to 10 CFR Part 40 Appendix A permits flexibility on the part of the applicant to achieve the technical criteria in the appendix based on site-specific conditions, as long as the application clearly demonstrates how the criteria are addressed.
 The applicant's proposed program takes into account the site-specific conditions that include the dewatering system and CBW (i.e., "CPP area").
 In essence, the applicant's conceptual model is that shallow groundwater within the "CPP area" is an isolated environment.
 The applicant proposes that monitoring the water quality of the discharge from the dewatering system and at monitoring wells within the CBW will provide another system for detection of a release from the ponds in addition to the leak detection system.
-The application suggests that those leak detection systems combined with the monitoring program for demonstrating compliance with the applicable regulations.
+The application suggests that those leak detection systems combined with the monitoring of shallow groundwater at three wells downgradient of the CPP area forms the CPP monitoring program for demonstrating compliance with the applicable regulations.